 Boilers operating on soft water will require more top or skimmer blowdown to remove dissolved solids, whereas boilers operating on hard water will require more bottom blowdown to remove the settled solids.
 While control of suspended and dissolved solids in the boiler is critical, care must be taken to avoid excessive blowdown, as this would increase the demand for make-up (feed) water, treatment chemicals, and fuel.

-The benefits for proper boiler blowdown control include the following:
+The benefits of proper boiler blowdown control include the following:

 The most common methodologies used for boiler blowdown control include: (1) continuous, (2) manual and (3) automatic.

 Continuous blowdown utilizes a calibrated valve and a blowdown tap near the boiler water surface.
 As the name implies, it continuously takes water from the top of the boiler at a predetermined rate to reduce the level of dissolved solids.
 The rate is usually set slightly greater than necessary to maintain safety protocols.

 Manual blowdown is accomplished at most plants by taking boiler water samples once a shift and adjusting the blowdown accordingly.
 This grab sample approach means that operators cannot immediately respond to changes in feedwater conditions or variations in steam demand and scaling conditions can occur and go undetected until the next sample check.